jhuapl-boss/boss-manage/docs/UpdatingProduction.md

 ```shell
 $ ./cloudformation.py update production.boss --scenario production api
 ```

+You may have to manually remove entries in route53 for the old consuls and vaults.
+Its possible they will come back so keep deleting them until they stop coming back

 For *cachedb* and *cloudwatch* delete and create the cloud formation stacks again.